-Outcome Indicators Output Indicators Output Target Results / Indicator Achieved 01 Number of government policies influenced by 2014 Number of thematic researches documented 3 3 As listed in draft report, 5 documented: - Child Protection and Child - Child Protection and Child - Alcoholic Abuse - Snapshot Survey and Stre - Family Reintegration Impa The evaluation team conclusion the Family+ framework.
-Number of meetings with government authorities I Service I Right et Children Profile 2014 act udes that the last 2 have The result is thus evalua also been reported as part ted as 3.
-As reported in the baseline Provincial authorities or Co held quarterly by some CSC In Hackett's survey in 2014 commune or local authoriti are also reported in Hacket Number of good practices documented mmune Councils and oth Os and monthly by other , 7 of the 9 CSOs attend ries.
-Some meetings at pr ner local authorities were CSOs in 2011. monthly meetings with
+Outcome Indicators Output Indicators Output Target Results / Indicator Achieved 01 Number of government policies influenced by 2014 Number of thematic researches documented 3 3 As listed in draft report, 5 research studies have been conducted and documented: - Child Protection and Child Service - Child Protection and Child Right - Alcoholic Abuse - Snapshot Survey and Street Children Profile 2014 - Family Reintegration Impact The evaluation team concludes that the last 2 have also been reported as a of the Family+ framework.
+The result is thus evaluated as 3.
+Number of meetings with also been reported as part ted as 3. government authorities 30 46 As reported in the baseline data report, regular meetings with DoSVY, other Provincial authorities or Commune Councils and other local authorities were held quarterly by some CSOs and monthly by other CSOs in 2011.
+In Hackett's survey in 2014, 7 of the 9 CSOs attend monthly meetings with commune or local authorities.
+Some meetings at provincial and national levels are also reported in Hackett's report in 2014.
+Number of good practices documented 6 8

 Hackett's evaluation reports the following good practice documents: - FI Vocational Training guidebook - 3PC Database guidebook - 3PC Child Protection in Emergency Guidelines - Case Study Guidelines In draft report, 5 good practice documents are listed: 1.
 Guidebook for Outreach used by MT 2.
 Guidebook for Drop in Center used by MT 3.
 Guideline on how to develop 3PC Case Study (same as above, so not counted towards the total) 4.
 Instruction for 3PC monitoring sheet 5.
 Referral Database Service Guideline and directory for Hotline and Social Worker Some of these documents are also referred to as SoPs in another 3PC indicator (below).
 The evaluation team also notes the similarity of this indicator to one of the Family + indicator, which is associated with different best practice documents.
+Number of advocacy strategies 2

-Number of advocacy strategies 2 3
+02.4 2 J

-02 Awareness of child abuse is increased by 2014 3 campaigns launched: - Children are not tourists attractions - Don't create more orphans - Keeping family together
+02 Awareness of child abuse is increased by 2014 3 campaigns launched: - Children are not tourists a - Don't create more orphar - Keeping family together

 Number of advocacy strategies 2 3

 Duplicate indicator.
-L

 Number of people reached 150,000 505,703

 03 Organizational capacity of CSOs is This indicator is also includ target. ed in the Family + frame work, with the same

-Number of good practices documented 6
+increased by 2014.
+Number of good practices documented 6 8

 Duplicate indicator.

-Number of child/youth beneficiaries (Directed benefit) 33,343 50,3
+33,343 50,391